kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 Another set of problems soon appeared:

-* setting up this project from the repo wasn't really convenient.
+* scaffolding this project from the repo wasn't convenient.
 I could `git clone` it but that would download a folder with the files and not just files themselves.
-I would then either have the rename the folder to match the project or copy the files to another folder...doable but not convenient.
+If I was starting the project from scratch, I would have the rename the folder to match the project.
+If I already started the project in another folder, I would have to copy the files to that folder.
+All of this is doable...it's just not convenient.

 * The template contained LESS files but I knew there would be instances where I would need to use another pre-processor.
 For example, [Jekyll has built-in Sass integration](http://jekyllrb.com/docs/assets/) so using [Sass](http://sass-lang.com/ "Review the Sass pre-processor") in that situation may make more sense.
 Plus, I've been reading up on [Rework](https://github.com/reworkcss/rework) which lets you build a customizable pre-processor, so there may when I don't even need LESS or Sass.